ashiibansal/OOPS-Ashi-Priyanshi/README.md

 # TicTacToe
 TicTacToe Game for OOPS Python

-This project involves building a Tic-Tac-Toe game using Python, where players can engage in a classic 3x3 grid match through the command line.
-The project utilizes Python’s time and math modules to enhance gameplay, adding features like a timer for player turns and random elements for determining the first move.
-The game incorporates continual practice with nested if statements, allowing players to input their choices, validate moves, and check for winning conditions efficiently.
-This project is designed to reinforce fundamental programming concepts like loops, functions, and conditional logic, while providing an engaging and interactive game experience.
+This repository contains a Tic-Tac-Toe game built using Python and the Tkinter library.
+The game provides a simple graphical user interface (GUI) for two players to enjoy the classic game of Tic-Tac-Toe on a 3x3 grid.

+Features:

+	•	🖱 Interactive GUI: Play the game with mouse clicks, powered by Tkinter’s canvas widget.
+	•	🎨 Customizable Design: Includes colorful symbols and an intuitive grid layout.
+	•	🔁 Replay Option: Allows players to restart the game after each round.